Khalid-Siddiqi/Khalid-Siddiqi/README.md

 - Hi, I’m @Khalid-Siddiqi
-- I am also volunteering as a Beta Microsoft Student Ambassador.
 - I’m interested in Development and Computer Vision.
 - I also fancy Computer Networking.
-- I’m currently doing BCS from FAST NUCES Karachi
+- I’m currently doing BCS from FAST NUCES Karachi,
+- I am also volunteering as a Beta Microsoft Student Ambassador.
 - I’m looking to participate in speed coding competitions on national and International levels.<br>
   ###   Programming Languages:
   * Node.js